 In this section we describe the results and its evaluation.
+We first describe overall summary, and then we describe each subsystem evaluation.
 We run the experiments on a PC Linux system with 600MHz IA-32 cpu.
 We utilize the QAC2 subtask-1 query set in the experiments.